nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 [^fn:19]: Mermaid is a JavaScript based diagramming and charting tool that renders Markdown-inspired text definitions and you can use [ob-mermaid](https://github.com/arnm/ob-mermaid) to generate them from within org-mode.
 [^fn:20]: Here is my post on Matson showing the elisp for using `org-roam-db-query` to set agenda files for a custom agenda command <https://fosstodon.org/@nickanderson/109979927683467557>
 [^fn:21]: Darly Wakatara has a nice post about how his workflow has evolved  <https://daryl.wakatara.com/emacs-gtd-flow-evolved/>.
 I noted that his contact management workflow is similar to mine.
 Sometime it would be nice to figure out how this could be leveraged for address completion in `mu4e`.
 There is [org-contacts](https://orgmode.org/worg/org-contrib/org-contacts.html) but it's not clear to me if I can use it with a file per person strategy.
+[^fn:22]: Will Vaughn makes a claim that "At any time, I can go to the Org-roam page for my CEO (or anyone else) to see the details of any conversation or meeting I have had with him, ever.", a claim I aspire to. <https://willvaughn.org/articles/vp-of-emacs-a-personal-wiki-in-plain-text/>
-[^fn:22]: `org-download` makes it easy to insert images into a document, it provides functions for taking and inserting screenshots, downloading images, renaming images as well as dragging and dropping images into your document. <https://github.com/abo-abo/org-download>
+[^fn:23]: `org-download` makes it easy to insert images into a document, it provides functions for taking and inserting screenshots, downloading images, renaming images as well as dragging and dropping images into your document. <https://github.com/abo-abo/org-download>
-[^fn:23]: Olivetti provides nice styling for writing. <https://github.com/rnkn/olivetti>
+[^fn:24]: Olivetti provides nice styling for writing. <https://github.com/rnkn/olivetti>
-[^fn:24]: org-sticky-heading displays in the header-line the Org heading for the node that’s at the top of the window.
+[^fn:25]: org-sticky-heading displays in the header-line the Org heading for the node that’s at the top of the window.
 This way, if the heading for the text at the top of the window is beyond the top of the window, you don’t forget which heading the text belongs to.
 The display can be customized to show just the heading, the full outline path, or the full outline path in reverse. <https://github.com/alphapapa/org-sticky-header>
-[^fn:25]: ripgrep is a line-oriented search tool that recursively searches the current directory for a regex pattern.
+[^fn:26]: ripgrep is a line-oriented search tool that recursively searches the current directory for a regex pattern.
 It's _very_ fast and can even has some support for searching compressed files, multiline search. <https://github.com/BurntSushi/ripgrep>
-[^fn:26]: Deft takes inspiration from Notational Velocity.
+[^fn:27]: Deft takes inspiration from Notational Velocity.
 I still think it's a neat package and something I would recommend to new org-mode users. <https://notational.net/>
-[^fn:27]: notDeft it features a Xapian database for providing fast full text search for very large volumes of notes.
+[^fn:28]: notDeft it features a Xapian database for providing fast full text search for very large volumes of notes.
 I haven't tried it but I haven't found myself needing something more from ripgrep for full text search much. <https://github.com/hasu/notdeft>
-[^fn:28]: Lot's of good tips in the org-roam wiki user contributed tricks.
+[^fn:29]: Lot's of good tips in the org-roam wiki user contributed tricks.
 My favorite so far is for showing the node hierarchy. <https://github.com/org-roam/org-roam/wiki/User-contributed-Tricks#showing-node-hierarchy>
-[^fn:29]: I have an `Orgzly` profile with an _event_ for `Display On` that triggers a `Sync Orgzly` _task_ which is an _Action_ `com.orgzly.intent.action.SYNC_START`  for _Package_ `com.orgzly` _Class_ `com.orgzly.android.sync.SyncService` _Target_ `Service`.
+[^fn:30]: I have an `Orgzly` profile with an _event_ for `Display On` that triggers a `Sync Orgzly` _task_ which is an _Action_ `com.orgzly.intent.action.SYNC_START`  for _Package_ `com.orgzly` _Class_ `com.orgzly.android.sync.SyncService` _Target_ `Service`.
-[^fn:30]: I am super slow working towards this, so if you want to offer up some elisp for me to use I would be most grateful.
+[^fn:31]: I am super slow working towards this, so if you want to offer up some elisp for me to use I would be most grateful.